Exjade Dispersible tablets

 Be careful driving, operating machinery or doing jobs that require you to be alert until you know how Exjade affects you.
 This medicine may cause dizziness in some people.
 If you experience dizziness, do not drive, operate machinery or do anything else that could be dangerous.
 Children should be careful when riding bicycles or climbing trees.

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Exjade even if you do not think it is connected with the medicine.
 All medicines can have side effects.
 Sometimes they are serious, but most of the time they are not.
 You may need medical treatment if you get some of the side effects.

 Elderly patients may experience more side effects than younger patients.

 Do not be alarmed by the following lists of side effects.
 You may not experience any of them.
 Ask your doctor or pharmacist to answer any questions you may have.

-- rash, skin reddening, blistering of lips, eyes or mouth, skin peeling, sore throat (signs of severe skin reaction)
+- rash, red skin, blistering of the lips, eyes or mouth, skin peeling, fever (signs of severe skin reaction)

 - a substantially reduced urine output (sign of kidney problem)

 - drowsiness, upper right abdominal pain, yellowing of your skin or eyes and dark urine (sign of liver problems)